Cuban Cultural Traditions

-Ladies in White (Damas de Blanca) started as a protest movement by women whose husbands were jailed for protesting the Cuban regime.
+Ladies in White (Damas de Blanco) started as a protest movement by women whose husbands were jailed for protesting the Cuban regime.
 At first they expressed their protest simply by wearing all white when they attended Mass.
 Now they are one of Cuba’s most prominent protest groups, and regularly gather to protest unjust political imprisonments.

 Due to the Cuba's rigid communist history, the development of the country has been set back.
 Though conveniences such as Wi-Fi are now available, they are not widespread as is typical of most Western countries.
 It is still difficult to find access to things in stores due to ongoing trade embargoes.
 These embargoes are also one of the reasons why Cuban cuisine can be satisfying but bland.

 Cuba is surprisingly diverse for an island which is difficult to enter and exit, but much of that can be attributed to the country's earlier history — before the rise of Communism.
 The country does have religious roots, but one very obvious form of the nation's ongoing oppression is the difficulty citizens face practicing their faith.
 In Cuba, it is not uncommon to be arrested en route to church.

 The spirit of Cuba is decidedly unbreakable, but it is unknown what future awaits the country.
 All the more reason to book a vacation while you can — it may truly be a once in a lifetime experience.